Insurer Old Mutual picks Standard Bank's Hemphill as new CEO

 “He also has a deep understanding of the South African and wider African financial services environment.”

-Shares in both Standard Bank and Old Mutual were flat just after their respective markets opened, in line with broader FTSE 100 .FTSE.
+Shares in both Standard Bank and Old Mutual were flat just after their respective markets opened, in line with broader FTSE 100.
+(Reporting by Simon Jessop, editing by Sinead Cruise)